 Canada has a no-fault divorce.
 That means that the partner responsible for the breakdown in the marriage is not taken into consideration when determining property division or rights and responsibilities related to childcare and support.
 The Canadian legal system is not interested in placing blame in cases of divorce, so it is more important to protect your own legal rights than to prove your ex-spouse’s responsibility for the end of the marriage.

-The only place where fault plays a role in Canadian divorce law is if you are seeking a divorce on grounds of cruelty or adultery.
+The only place where fault plays a role in Alberta divorce law is if you are seeking a divorce on grounds of cruelty or adultery.
 Unlike separation, cruelty and adultery grounds do not require a year-long period of separation.
 However, they do require proof that cruelty or adultery took place.

 Once the divorce is granted on any grounds, however, the fault for the divorce will not factor into the court’s decision regarding custody or property division.
 For example, a cheating spouse may be at fault if they are divorced on grounds of adultery, but they will not necessarily lose custody of their children because of that.